MapLink™ Procedures | Short-Term Rentals

 Application process.

 (1) The initial application to operate an STR shall include both a special use permit application and an STR permit application submitted to the Director.
 The special use permit application will be reviewed by the Development Board.
 If the special use permit is approved, the STR permit application will be reviewed by the STR Permit Administrator.
-The two applications shall include the following:
+The two applications shall include the following: see § 106-104.3H(1) for a list of requirements.

 Application review.